 This strategy gives retail investors the ability to leverage their local knowledge and presence for operational management.
 Its popularity amongst retail investors has led to the market being very fragmented.
 It is dominated by ‘mom and pop’ investors who own between 1-10 properties and account for an estimated 88% of SFR unit ownership.

-Since the financial crisis, there has been an uptick in institutional interest in the asset class.
+Since the Great Recession, there has been an uptick in institutional interest in the asset class.
 While the asset class is still dominated by smaller investors, institutional players with over 2,000 homes each are estimated to own approximately 1% of SFR units.
-Professional management companies and technological advancement have made it possible to operate larger scale portfolios of SFRs economically.

-Certain economic and demographic factors have come together to make single-family rentals a potentially attractive asset class.
-Here are some of the important trends:
+Even before the start of the COVID-19 pandemic at the start of 2020, certain economic and demographic factors came together to make single-family rentals a potentially attractive asset class.
+Here are some of the important trends we observed:

 Millennials and boomers have shown an increased preference for renting.
 In fact, in the first three quarters of 2019, rentership rates increased by 4.5 percentage points among households aged 35–44 and 5.3 percentage points among households aged 45–54.
 Notably, even among households aged 55–64, the renter share increased 4.2 percentage points over this period.